CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-An interpreted programming language that runs in a browser and is used to enhance the function of websites.
+A high-level (interpreted) programming language that runs in a browser and is used to dynamically enhance the function of websites.

 ## Question 8